-Nucleus: The nucleus was implemented as a user-space daemon that periodically (once every 15 min in our prototype) extracts information about tier-specific requests needed by the provisioning algorithms and conveys it to the control plane.
-Our nuclei use a combination of (i) online measurements of resource usages and request performance, (ii) realtime processing of logs provided by the application software components, and (iii) offline measurements to determine various quantities needed by the control plane.
+(ii) real-time processing of logs provided by the application software components, and (iii) offine measurements to determine various quantities needed by the control plane.
 We made simple modifications to Apache and Tomcat to record the average service time $s_i$ of a request at these tiers.
-For Mysql, $s_i$ was determined using offline profiling [17].
+For Mysql, $s_i$ was determined using offine profiling [17].
 The variance of service time, $\sigma_b^2$ , was determined from observations of individual service times.
 We configured Apache and Tomcat (by turning on the appropriate options in their configuration files) to have them record the arrival and residence times of individual requests into their logs.
 The logs were written to named pipes and processed in real-time by the nuclei to determine, $\sigma_a^2$ , the variance of the request inter-arrival time.
 The parameter $\beta_i$ for tier i was estimated by the control plane as the ratio of the number of requests reported by the nuclei at that tier and the number of requests admitted by the sentry during the last period.
-Finally, the nuclei used the sysstat package [14] for online measurements of resource usages of capsules that is used by the reactive provisioning.
+Finally, the nuclei used the sysstat package [15] for online measurements of resource usages of capsules that is used by the reactive provisioning and by the measurement-based strategy for ramping down the allocation of a VM.

-Sentry and Load Balancer: We used Kernel TCP Virtual Server (ktcpvs) version 0.0.14 [9] to implement the policing mechanisms described in Section 5.3. ktcpvs is an open-source, Layer-7 request dispatcher implemented as a Linux module.
+Sentry and Load Balancer: We used Kernel TCP Virtual Server (ktcpvs) version 0.0.14 [10] to implement the policing mechanisms described in Section 5.3. ktcpvs is an open-source, Layer-7 request dispatcher implemented as a Linux module.
 A round-robin load balancer implemented in ktcpvs was used for Apache.
-Load balancing for the Tomcat tier was performed by $mod\jk$ , an Apache module that implements a variant of round robin request distribution while taking into account session affinity.
+Load balancing for the Tomcat tier was performed by mod\jk, an Apache module that implements a variant of round robin request distribution while taking into account session affinity.
 The sentry keeps record of arrival and finish times of admitted sessions as well as each request within a session.
 These observations are used to estimate the average session duration $\tau$ and the average think time Z.

 Control Plane: The control plane is implemented as a daemon running on a dedicated machine.
 It implements the predictive and reactive provisioning techniques described in Section 5.
 The control plane invokes the predictive provisioning algorithm periodically and conveys the new server allocations or deallocations to the affected sentries and load balancers.
-It communicates with the concerned servers to start or stop capsules and nuclei.
+It communicates with the concerned virtual machine monitors to start or stop capsules and nuclei.
 Reactive provisioning is invoked by the sentries once every 5 min.

-7 Experimental Evaluation
+8 Experimental Evaluation